uit-no/hpc-doc/jobs/partitions.rst

 -----------------------

 The following limits are the default per user in the batch system.
-Users can ask for increased limits by sending a request to support-uit@notur.no.
+Users can ask for increased limits by sending a request to support-stallo@metacenter.no.

 ========================== ================
 Limit                      Value